ram-sridhar/ram-sridhar.github.io/clim680/proposal.md

-The relative role of high-frequency and low-frequency wind forcing on El Ni$~{n}$o development
+# The relative role of high-frequency and low-frequency wind forcing on El Niño development

 ### Sridhar Mantripragada
 #### CLIM 680 - Fall 2022

 ## Introduction

-My CLIM 680 project investigates the relationship between the El Nino Southern Oscillation and temperature and precipitation.
+My CLIM 680 project investigates the relative role of high-frequency and low-frequency wind forcing on El Niño development.
+The precursor and trigger for the El Niño growth are anomalous positive ocean heat content and wind forcing over the western Pacific, respectively.
+The wind forcing has broad frequency range spread over low-frequencies (> 90-day) and high-frequencies (< 90-day).

-I choose this topic because there is no consensusit has been widely explored and written about in the scientific literature, but I wanted to see these relationships for myself.
+The mechanims behind the ENSO growth has been widely explored and written about in the scientific literature.
+However, there is a debate on whether it is the low-frequency (> 90-day) not related to ENSO or high-frequency (< 90-day) wind forcing that triggers the Bjerkness feedback and thus El Niño growth.

-I also explored the relationship between temperature and precipitation with another climate index, the NAO, for comparison.
+I wanted to revist this topic and investigate the relative role of different frequency band wind forcing on El Nino growth using the intermediate complex coupled model -  Zebiak and Cane (ZC).

 ## Data